pettod/cs-basics/README.md

 A_{square} = (2r) ^ 2 = 4 r^{2}
 $$

-A uniform random sampling is applied to the area of the square and the number of the points which hit the area of the circle are calculated.
-To estimate $\pi$, a relation is calculated between the number of points in the circle and in the whole square.
+A uniform random sampling is applied to the area of the square and the number of the points which hit the area of the circle are counted.
+To estimate $\pi$, the relationship between the number of points in the circle and in the whole square is calculated.

 $$
 \frac{A_{circle}}{A_{square}} = \frac{N_{circle}}{N_{square}} = \frac{\pi r^{2}}{4 r^{2}}